 Day 15: Boat to Puerto Barrios, Quirigua & Copan, Honduras

 Leaving early this morning we head to Villas Barrios, where we transfer to our bus and continue to the small Mayan site of Quirigua, which lies on the western fringes of the Sierra del Espiritu Mountains.
 Once an important trading centre between Tikal and Copan, this UNESCO World Heritage Site is home to the tallest stelae to be found anywhere amongst the ruins of the ancient Mayans.
 Explored by Catherwood and Stephens in the mid 19th century, Quirigua becom an independent kingdom that controlled much of the surrounding Motagua Valley, before being abandoned sometime during the 9th century.
 The impressive stelae tell of the wars with nearby Copan, of the beheading of the Copan king and the emergence of Quirigua from the shadow of its powerful neighbor.
 The tallest of the stelae reached an impressive 12 metres and over a period of some 55 years the rulers of this tiny kingdom had a new monument erected every 5 years.
-It is here at Quirigua, inscribed in stone on one of the stelae, where one can find the Mayan calander predicting the end of the world on December 21, 2012.
+It is here at Quirigua, inscribed in stone on one of the stelae, where one can find the Mayan calendar predicting the end of the world on December 21, 2012.
 After our exploration of Quiigua, we continue to Honduras.

-Day 16: To Lake Atitlan
+Day 16: To Chichicastenango

 After our visit to Copan, Honduras we return to Guatemala for our long drive to Chichicastenango, for it's famous market held on Thursdays and Sundays, arguably the most colorful market in the America's.
 We drive close to the border with El Salvador, allowing us to stop for 'pupusas', a typical Salvadorian dish which has made it's way across the border into Guatemala.

-Day 17: Colorful Market of Chichicastenango
+Day 17: Colorful Market of Chichicastenango, To Lake Atitlan

 This vibrant and colourful market draws not only the K'iche' Maya of the surrounding region, but vendors from all over Guatemala, including Mams, Ixils, Kaqchikeles and others, each selling their products in a crazy mix of color, dialects, costumes, sounds, smoke, and smells.
 After our unforgettable visit to this famous market, we return to Lake Atitlan.